 This F&F AM1 was used to give more attention to the opening of Nike Berlin.
 This pair stands out from all other Camos because of the large black plains that have been used.
 Both the midsole and the mudguard are black.
 In the end, 50 pairs of this Nike Air Max 1 SP Camo Berlin F&F were given away: exclusively to residents of Berlin.

 Nike Air Max 1 Master F&F (2017)

 For the 30th anniversary of the Nike Air Max 1, Nike had to come up with a crazy sneaker.
 This sneaker has become the Nike Air Max 1 Master.
 The AM1 Master a.k.a.
 Masters of Air a.k.a.
 MOA features the colors and materials of twelve of the most iconic Air Max 1 ever.
 These twelve sneakers have been selected by the so-called Masters of Air: the greatest Nike Air Max 1 collectors, chosen by Nike.
 Ultimately, they laid the foundation for two pairs of Air Max 1s.
+At least, that’s Nike’s story.
+Of course a myth, because the designs had long been fixed.
 A limited black Air Max 1 Master would be released on Air Max Day (March 26) through the SNKRS app and the white Friends & Family version of it.
 Eventually, 50 pairs were made and these were given to the Masters of Air and friends and family.
 You hardly ever see these appear on the market, bizarre!